Fraunces Tavern: Revolution

-In August 1775, Americans, principally the 'Hearts of Oak' – a student militia of Kings College, of which Alexander Hamilton was a member – took possession of cannons from the artillery battery at the southern point of Manhattan and fired on HMS Asia.
+In August 1775, Americans, principally the 'Hearts of Oak' – a student militia of King's College, of which Alexander Hamilton was a member – took possession of cannons from the artillery battery at the southern point of Manhattan and fired on HMS Asia.
 The British Royal Navy ship retaliated by firing a 32-gun broadside on the city, sending a cannonball through the roof of the building.

+In September 1780, Jane Tuers, a local farmer from across the Hudson River in Bergen Township, New Jersey (now Jersey City), stopped into the tavern while selling her goods and spoke with Samuel Fraunces.
+He informed Tuers that British soldiers had been in the tavern toasting General Benedict Arnold, who was to deliver West Point to the British.
+Tuers returned to Bergen later that day and informed her brother Daniel Van Reypen about the conspiracy.
+Van Reypen rode to Hackensack, New Jersey to meet with General Anthony Wayne who then sent Van Reypen to inform General Washington of the conspiracy.
+The information provided by Tuers confirmed what Washington had suspected of Arnold and led to the arrest, trial, conviction and hanging of co-conspirator John André for treason and stopped the plot to surrender West Point.
+Arnold would later defect to the British to escape prosecution.

 When the war was all but won, the building was the site of "British-American Board of Inquiry" meetings, which negotiated to ensure to American leaders that no "American property" (meaning former slaves who were emancipated by the British for their military service) be allowed to leave with British troops.
-Led by Brigadier General Samuel Birch, board members reviewed the evidence and testimonies that were given by freed slaves every Wednesday from April to November 1783, and British representatives were successful in ensuring that almost all of the loyalist blacks of New York maintained their liberty and could be evacuated with the "Redcoats" when they left if so desired.
+Led by Brigadier General Samuel Birch, board members reviewed the evidence and testimonies that were given by freed slaves every Wednesday from April to November 1783, and British representatives were successful in ensuring that almost all of the loyalist black people of New York maintained their liberty and could be evacuated with the "Redcoats" when they left if so desired.
 Through this process, Birch created the Book of Negroes.

 Washington's farewell to his officers

-A week after British troops had evacuated New York on November 25, 1783, the tavern hosted an elaborate "turtle feast" dinner, on December 4, 1783, in the building's Long Room for U.S. Gen. George Washington during which he bade farewell to his officers of the Continental Army by saying "[w]ith a heart full of love and gratitude, I now take leave of you.
+British troops evacuated New York on November 25, 1783.
+The tavern hosted an elaborate "turtle feast" dinner on December 4, 1783 in the building's Long Room for General George Washington, during which he bade farewell to his officers of the Continental Army.
+"With a heart full of love and gratitude, I now take leave of you.
 I most devoutly wish that your latter days may be as prosperous and happy as your former ones have been glorious and honorable."
-After his farewell, he took each one of his officers by the hand for a personal word.
+He then took each of his officers by the hand for a personal word.